 Not all women notice dramatic changes in their hair during pregnancy or the postpartum period.
 Among those who do, it tends to be more obvious among women with longer hair.

 The large amount of lost hair will gradually taper off the more time passes since childbirth.
 The majority of women report that their hair reverts to its pre-pregnancy state within six to 12 months.

 What can I do about it?

-Hair Ornaments: Headbands, scarves, bandanas, even sombreros!
+- Hair Ornaments: Headbands, scarves, bandanas, even sombreros!
 These are all fun and stylish (Okay, maybe not the sombrero) ways to disguise thinning hair.
-This is a particular popular option for moms who do not have much time to devote to a haircare routine.
+This is a particularly popular option for moms who do not have much time to devote to a haircare routine.
 Out of sight, out of mind!

-Skip the heat: Avoid blow dryers, and hair irons for the until you stop shedding.
-Chemical treatments are also a no no. Heat can lead to hair falling out even more frequently.
+- Skip the heat: Avoid blow dryers and hair irons until you stop shedding.
+Chemical treatments are also a no-no. Heat can lead to hair falling out even more frequently.
 If you really must use a blow dryer use the coolest setting possible.

 Are there any dangers?